- Featured Events

 Here to Stay: Using the Power of Culture to Fight Displacement - Just Placemaking Speaker Series

 Just Placemaking: Arts and Community Development Towards an Equitable City is a free public lecture series co-hosted by the Stanford Human Cities Initiative and the Creative Cities Working Group.
 The series explores the intersection of social justice and the role of artists, curators, gallery owners, and cultural workers in supporting community efforts towards an equitable and just city.
-The third talk in the series will feature Tomie Arai and ManSee Kong from the Chinatown Brigade in New York City.
-Abby Chen, Curator and Deputy Director at the Chinese Culture Foundation of San Francisco, will serve as respondent.
+The third talk in the series will feature Tomie Arai and ManSee Kong from the Chinatown Art Brigade in New York City.
+Abby Chen, Curator and Artistic Director at the Chinese Culture Foundation of San Francisco, will serve as respondent.

 Tomie Arai is a public artist who collaborates with writers, architects, historians, curators, and local communities to create work that explores the rich cultural diversity of the Americas.
 She has designed permanent public works of art for the NYC PerCent for Art Program, The San Francisco Arts Commission, the Metropolitan Transportation Authority Arts for Transit Program, the NYC Board of Education and the US General Services Administration Art in Architecture Program.